Henry Duke, 1st Baron Merrivale: Political career

-In 1900 Duke was elected to the House of Commons for Plymouth as a Unionist, a seat he held until 1906 when he was defeated.
+In 1900, Duke was elected to the House of Commons for Plymouth as a Unionist, a seat he held until 1906 when he was defeated.
 He returned to Parliament in the January 1910 general election as the representative for Exeter.
-He lost the seat in the December 1910 election by only four votes, but regained it by a single vote after an election petition in April 1911 due to closeness of the result, and held it until 1918 when he resigned for the appointment of Lord Justice of Appeal.
+He lost the seat in the December 1910 general election by four votes, but regained it by a single vote after an election petition in April 1911 due to closeness of the result, and held it until 1918 when he resigned for the appointment of Lord Justice of Appeal.

 Duke sat on the front opposition bench during the early years of the First World War and was admitted to the Privy Council in 1915.
-In July 1916 he was appointed by Prime Minister H. H. Asquith to succeed Augustine Birrell as Chief Secretary for Ireland, with a seat in the cabinet, after Birrell had resigned due to the consequences of the Easter Rising.
+In July 1916, he was appointed by Prime Minister H. H. Asquith to succeed Augustine Birrell as Chief Secretary for Ireland, with a seat in the cabinet, after Birrell had resigned due to the consequences of the Easter Rising.
 The political situation in Ireland remained strained during Duke's tenure as Chief Secretary, notably over the Conscription Crisis of 1918, and he resigned in May 1918.

 Judicial career

 After his resignation Duke was knighted and appointed a Lord Justice of Appeal.
-In 1919 he was made President of the Probate, Divorce and Admiralty Division of the High Court of Justice, a post he held until 1933.
+In 1919, he was made President of the Probate, Divorce and Admiralty Division of the High Court of Justice, a post he held until 1933.
 A notable case he decided was Balfour v.
 Balfour.
 He also dissented at the Court of Appeal level in the famous case of Attorney-General v De Keyser's Royal Hotel Ltd, [1919] 2 Ch.
 197, 238–255.
-On 19 January 1925 he was raised to the peerage as Baron Merrivale, of Walkhampton in the County of Devon.
+On 19 January 1925, he was raised to the peerage as Baron Merrivale, of Walkhampton in the County of Devon.

 Family

 Lord Merrivale married Sarah, daughter of John Shorland, in 1876.
 They had one son and a daughter.
 His wife died in 1914.
-Merrivale survived her by 25 years and died in May 1939, aged 83.
+Merrivale survived her by 25 years and died on 20 May 1939, aged 83.
 He was succeeded in the barony by his only son, Edward.